jakobzhao/geog371/lectures/lec04/readme.md

 **Thematic layers (also known as business or operational layers) go on top of the basemap.** They're the reason people are coming to visit your map.
 If placed on the basemap, they might not be of interest to everybody, but when placed on your focused web map, they are the main layer of interest.
 If your map is titled “Farmers markets in Philadelphia,” then farmers markets are your thematic layer.
 If your map is titled “Migration patterns of North American birds,” then the migration patterns are your thematic layer.

 Like basemaps, thematic layers are sometimes displayed with tiles; however, this may not always be possible due to the rapidly changing nature of some data.
 For example, if you need to display the real time positions of police vans, you cannot rely on predrawn tiles and must use some other way to draw the data.
-There are various web services such as Web Map Service (WMS , it will be covered in a lecture in Week 04) that are designed to draw maps on the fly in this way.
+There are various web services such as Web Map Service (WMS , it will be covered in a lecture on Web Services) that are designed to draw maps on the fly in this way.
 You can use these for your thematic layers.
-Another option is to query the server for all the data and use the browser to draw it.
-This approach lends itself well to interactive elements such as popups and is described in Lesson 6.

-Thematic layers work together with basemap layers to form an effective web map.
-Interestingly, the thematic layer is not always the top one.
-Esri cartographer Charlie Frye describes a “map sandwich” approach, wherein a thematic layer (which could be tiled or not) is placed in between two tiled basemap layers that give geographic context.

 Your map may include several thematic layers that you allow users to toggle on and off.
 To accomplish this, you can use a single web service with multiple sublayers, or multiple web services that each contain a single layer.
 However, to keep your app usable and relatively fast-performing, you should avoid including many thematic layers in your web map.